turingschool/curriculum-site/module4/projects/solo_stretch_tech/index.md

   - Develop an organized slide deck or Google document to present your progress and plan moving forward.
   - Include visual aids, such as charts or graphs, to enhance your presentation.
 - Instructor feedback (~5 minutes)

-### Potential Outcomes
-- If everything goes according to plan: good luck in the future!
-- If a student fails to present (due to illness, etc), please arrange an alternate time to present to instructors.
-- If a student delivers an exceptionally poor presentation: instructors will determine the next steps.

 ### Format
 Each student will deliver a slide presentation in front of your instructor.
 The presentation will include the following sections: